 WHAT IS THE EARLYCDT LUNG TEST?

-EarlyCDT Lung is the most rigorously validated blood test globally for detecting lung cancer.
-It identifies lung cancer an average of four years, and up to nine years, before standard clinical diagnosis.
-This simple blood test detects 7 circulating autoantibodies produced by the body's immune system as an initial defence against lung cancer.
+EarlyCDT Lung is a highly validated blood test for detecting lung cancer.
+It can identify lung cancer earlier than standard clinical diagnosis, potentially up to several years in advance.
+This simple blood test detects circulating autoantibodies produced by the body's immune system in response to lung cancer.

-Lung cancer carries the highest mortality rate and is among the cancers with the poorest five-year survival rates.
-Its lethality stems from non-specific symptoms, often leading patients to seek medical attention only after tumours have reached a critical size or metastasized to lymph nodes.
-However, when lung cancer is detected early, before symptoms manifest, the prospects for successful curative treatment are favourable — with average five-year survival rates reaching up to 90% at the earliest stage.
+Lung cancer carries a high mortality rate and is one of the cancers with the poorest five-year survival rates.
+Its lethality is due to non-specific symptoms, which often result in patients seeking medical attention only once tumours have reached a critical size or metastasized to lymph nodes.
+However, when lung cancer is detected early, before symptoms appear, the chances of successful treatment can improve, with five-year survival rates reaching up to 90% in the earliest stages.

 A gloved hand holding a test tube labeled